nowtech-common/cpp-logger/README.md

     This instance should not be destructed.
 2. Create an object of the desired `Nowtech::LogOsInterface` subclass.
 This instance should not be destructed.
 3. Create the Log instance using the above two objects.
 This instance should not be destructed.
-4. Register the required topics or application areas to let only a subset of logs be printed using `Log::registerApp`.
-These are enum values, and can be defined in `nowtech::LogApp` in the application-specific file _LogApp.h_ For example, if you have there `System`, `Connection` and `Watchdog` defined, and you only register `Connection` and `Watchdog`, all the calls starting with `Log::send(nowtech::LogApp::cSystem` will be discarded.
+4. Register the required topics using `Log::registerTopic` to let only a subset of logs be printed.
+These variables of type `nowtech::LogTopicInstance` are defined in various parts of the whole application, even in libraries.
+For example, if you have there `system`, `connection` and `watchdog` defined, and you only register `connection` and `watchdog`, all the calls starting with `Log::send(nowtech::SomeLogTopicNameSpace::system` will be discarded.
+Registration is performed like `Log::registerTopic(nowtech::SomeLogTopicNamespace::system, "system");`

 5. Call `Log::registerCurrentTask();` in all the tasks you want to log from.
 This is necessary for the log system to avoid message interleaving from different tasks.